Top 10 Fears of Older Adults in 2026

 After the death or illness of loved ones and political fears, not having sufficient retirement savings was the top fear for older adults.
 High medical bills ranked 11th and identity theft was 15th among the more than three dozen fears we asked about.

 Older women were especially concerned about not having enough money for retirement.
-Forty-one percent of older men said this was a major fear of theirs compared to 52 percent of older women.
+Forty-three percent of older men said this was a major fear of theirs compared to 54 percent of older women.
 There are several potential reasons for such a wide disparity.

-For one, women tend to live longer than men, so their retirement periods are generally lengthier.
-In fact, the average American woman will be retired for nearly 20 years, while the average American man's retirement period is closer to 16 years.5 Women also tend to earn less than men; the median annual wage for a male worker in the U.S. is about $59,000, while it's about $48,000 for women.
-6
+For one, women tend to live longer than men, so their retirement is usually longer.
+Women also tend to earn less than men; the median annual wage for a male full-time worker in the U.S. is about $69,100, while it’s about $52,700 for women.2

 Financial Fears